ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### SettingsConfig.logSheetFolderId

-Folder ID in case of a shared drive
+Folder ID of the spreadsheet log file in case of a shared drive (instead of logSheetFile)

 - **Type**: `string`
 - **Required**: &#10003; Yes